Overview

 What to Bring to the Hospital ?

-Bring slippers or flat rubber-soled shoes for walking in the hallways.
+• Have the slippers or the rubber-soled shoes for walking in the hallways and have the loose fitting clothing?

 During Surgery

-The patient is first taken into the operating room and given anesthesia.
-After the anesthesia has taken effect, the skin around the upper thigh is thoroughly scrubbed with an antiseptic liquid.
-An incision of appropriate size is then made over the hip joint.
+First the patient will take into the operation room and give anesthesia and after the effect of it, the skin around the upper thigh is scrubbed because of the antiseptic liquid and after it the incision of appropriate size is made over the hip joint.

 Inserting the Implant

-The shell portion of the socket implant may be attached either by using a special kind of epoxy cement for bones, or by pressing the implant into the socket so that it fits very tightly and is held in place by friction.
-Some implants may have special surfaces with pores that allow bone to grow into them to help hold the implant in place.
-Depending on the condition of the patient's bone, the surgeon may also decide to use screws to help hold the implant in place.
+the socket portion of the implantation is attached either by using a special kind of epoxy cement of bones or by pressing the implant into the socket so it fits very tightly in the place of the friction most of the implantation has the special surfaces with pores and allow the bone to grow into them even hold the implant in the right place and the placement is totally depended on the condition of the patient’s bone because on the premises of it the patient will screw to help and hold the implantation in the right place.

-When the shell portion of the socket implant is in place, the plastic liner is locked into place inside the shell.
+Whenever the portion of the shell of the socket implant in the right place so the plastic liner is locked into the same place inside the shell.

 Replacing the Ball Portion of the Joint